coatyio/coaty-swift/docs/DeveloperGuide.md

 - Every container holds exactly one __communication manager__.
 A communication manager lets you publish and subscribe to messages, basically handling all types of communication flow.

 - Every container has a __configuration__: Defines options for the container, as well as the controllers.
 There are many options available.
-You can check out example configs in the sections below, as well as in the examples located in __TODO: WRONG LINK__ [Examples](aaa).
+You can check out example configs in the sections below, or the configs found in the `Example for CoatySwift` folder in the Xcode project.

 > __TL;DR Terminology__